-Fitbit Charge 3 prices are regularly dropped by retailers all across the web these days, thanks to the fitness tracker's number of years on the shelves and the range of models that have come since.
+Fitbit Charge 3 prices are looking particularly strong these days, considering the fitness tracker has been on the shelves since 2018, and newer models are now avaialble.
 It's still a perfectly serviceable smartwatch, though, capable of offering in-depth metrics and a range of additional smartphone features as well.
 That means any Fitbit Charge 3 deals are doing to be offering strong value for money these days, especially if you're after a budget piece of wrist candy.

 The fitness tracker has always been considered fantastic value for money, even before Fitbit Charge 3 deals started to arrive, given the range, and quality, of the tech inside.
 They're easily the most fashionable trackers on the market, too - there's a reason all the third-party manufacturers are trying to rip off Fitbit's designs.

 If those prices are a bit stubborn for your liking, though, why not check out the latest prices on the older Charge 2 or other models in the range over on our main cheap Fitbit deals roundup.

 The standard Fitbit Charge 3 is currently available in two colour schemes.
 One tracker comes with a graphite aluminium case with a black strap, while another option goes for a rose gold tracker with a blue grey strap.
 You can usually view both options on the same page at most retailers.